PaulESantos/RDataScience/Quickstart_RPackages.md

 <br>

 ## Vignettes
 Vignettes are super important.
 If someone is going to read one thing you write in your package, it's likely the vignette.
 Its easiest to write vignettes with **R markdown**.
 R markdown is also a way to share project reports and make websites like this, so learning it enables more options.
 Here's a full [lesson](https://cmerow.github.io/RDataScience/07_Reproducible.html) I made; we'll just skim it here.

-## R Markdown Cheatsheet
+Let's make a vignette for the demo package you were building (**not the one you just debugged**, so you'll have to switch projects in RStudio.)

 Here are some super useful guides; really they contain almost all you need to know, and I think you can just experiment after skimming them.